Most buyers are unfamiliar with the finance process and what documents they will be signing.

 Your purchase involves professional legal fees, search costs and Government charges, namely transfer registration fees and transfer duty.

 While some property buyers contemplate undertaking the legal aspects of a property purchase themselves, it is generally recommended that buyers seek the advice of a solicitor.

 The conveyancing process (the legal aspects of buying and selling a property) can be extremely complicated, particularly in light of shifting legislative requirements.
 The good news is that a solicitor can steer you around the potential legal pitfalls that may arise when buying property.

 Don’t be fooled into thinking you can handle a property transaction yourself.
 An experienced solicitor can safeguard against hidden problems you may face along the way, and ensure that you are carrying out the necessary property searches and accessing any duty concessions or exemptions which may be available.

-Supplying a Costs Estimate: This is confirmation of our fee for the standard conveyancing procedures, and fees for any variations that may be applicable.
-It also include references to other out-of-pocket expenses including title and other property searches, certificates or meter readings.
+This is confirmation of our fee for the standard conveyancing procedures, and fees for any variations that may be applicable.
+It will also include references to other out-of-pocket expenses including title and other property searches, certificates or meter readings.

 WITHIN OUR SCOPE

 Some conveyancers deem the following tasks outside the scope of normal conveyancing: the completion of government forms for stamp duty assistance (for example, when applying for a first home buyer concession or a pensioner concession); changes to any contract terms and conditions; nomination of an additional or alternative purchaser; and lodging a caveat to protect buyer interest.
 We do it all.